Raghavan1988/googletrans_GPT/README.md

-Title: Unlock LLMs for a Billion more Prompt Engineers
+# Unlock LLMs for a Billion more Prompt Engineers

 ##update 11/2023
 I presented the findings of this hackathon at DSS Salon SF conference